Find Trade Colleges

 • Phlebotomy Services Technician

-There were about 122,700 jobs for Phlebotomist in 2016 (in the United States).
+In 2016, there was an estimated number of 122,700 jobs in the United States for Phlebotomist.
 New jobs are being produced at a rate of 24.5% which is above the national average.
 The Bureau of Labor Statistics predicts 30,100 new jobs for Phlebotomist by 2026.
-The BLS estimates 16,900 yearly job openings in this field.
+There will be an estimated 16,900 positions for Phlebotomist per year.

 undefined